 If You’ve Already Been Caught

-If a sales rep has already hooked you into a timeshare, my advice is to get out—as soon as possible.
+If a sales rep has already hooked you into a timeshare, my advice is to get out of your timeshare—as soon as possible.
 It’s better to cut your losses now and recoup some of the money.
 Don’t live with this mistake for the next 20 years.

 Let me be clear: You’re going to lose money on this deal.
 Timeshares lose value quicker than cars.
 The goal isn’t a profit.
 The goal is freedom from the noose of the property itself, the annual fees and upkeep, and the blackout dates.
 And the list goes on.